MabezDev/xtensa-rust-quickstart/README.md

 If you installed `xbuild` instead of `xargo`, you will need to update `flash` and `flash_release` accordingly.

-You should now be able to call xargo (or cargo xbuild) to build the project:
+You should now be able to call cargo (or cargo xbuild/xargo) to build the project:

-    $ xargo build
+    $ cargo build

 You will need to change the parameter `BLINKY_GPIO` to match your board's LED pin.
 Unfortunately, this may require adjustments to the chip's IO_MUX peripheral, which will mean consulting the ESP32 Technical Reference Manual.
 See [this issue](https://github.com/MabezDev/idf2svd/issues/11) for more information.

-Then after editing the flash script, you should be able to flash the ESP as follows (you map need to edit the device):
+### Flashing

-    $ ./flash
+The preffered method of flashing is to use [`cargo-espflash`](https://github.com/icewind1991/espflash).
+Otherwise you will have to invoke Espressif's `esptool.py` to flash the binaries manually.

 ## Resources